Patron delle Navi

 The Patron delle Navi, also Patrono or Patrona delle Navi, was a squadron commander of the ships of the line of the navy of the Republic of Venice.

 History

-Although it began using ailing ships in its battle line during the 15th century, the Venetian navy had traditionally been a galley-based force.
+Although it began using sailing ships in its battle line during the 15th century, the Venetian navy had traditionally been a galley-based force.
 During the 17th century sailing ships of the line began to play a more important role and comprised a larger and larger portion of the Venetian battle fleet, particularly during the War of Candia.